LogMeIn-Hamachi/UnlockedVRChatGaussianSplatting/README.md

 # to use this, simply click "Code" download zip and import the whole UnlockedVRChatGaussianSplatting-main into your unity asset folder

+# Examples of changes to import settings, change "Splat count per pass" to 1048576 , Change "Max Alpha Mask Count" to 3.
+Please try different values and see what gives best performance to your splat.

 # VRChat Gaussian Splatting
 Gaussian splatting implementation in VRChat
 ## Usage